hutscape/pine/software.md

 permalink: /software
 sequence: 3
 features:
+  - detail: Record and store the ON and OFF aircon commands with IR receiver
-  - detail: Turn on or off the aircon
+  - detail: Turn on or off the aircon with the IR emitter
-  - detail: Measure temperature of the room in another part with <code>Si7021</code>
+  - detail: Measure temperature of another part of the room
   - detail: Go into sleep mode after turning on or off the aircon

 test: false